flatsurf/surface-dynamics/doc/source/developer.rst

 Developer's guide
 =================

-surface-dynamics is a Python/Cython module that depends on SageMath.
+surface-dynamics is a Python/Cython package that depends on SageMath.
 We try to follow the `programming conventions of SageMath
 <https://doc.sagemath.org/html/en/developer/coding_basics.html>`_.